treasonx/grunt-markdown/README.md

     * `preCompile`: is run before the markdown is compiled
     * `postCompile`: is run after the markdown has been compiled
     * `templateContext`: the default context for template expansion
+    * `contextBinder`: this option is useful when we want to bind some parameters directly from markdown files.
+All data is stored in `templateContext` object.
+    * `contextBinderMark`: with this option we can pass any marker between which we can grab your special parameters from markdown templates.
+    * `autoTemplate`: if this option is set to true, script will search for template automatically.
+Template must be placed in this same catalog where markdown files are.
+    * `autoTemplateFormat`: the template format when `autoTemplate` is `true`.

 ### modifying content with preCompile and postCompile